Binaryxx/Binaryxx.github.io/professional-projects.md

 </video><br><br>

 **Character Creation User Form**
-Automatically answered common questions, such as name and current date, regardless of its location in the selection.
+* Create a macro to automatically answer common questions, such as name and current date, regardless of its location in the selection.

 <video width=800 height=600 controls>
   <source src="professional-projects-assets/character-creation-demo.mp4" type="video/mp4">